top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

     $ sudo vim /etc/network/interfaces

-change all four instances of wlan0 to wlan1.
+Change all four instances of wlan0 to wlan1.

 After a reboot you are ready to make your Duckiebots talk to each other.